LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 **Challenge Question** :

 ```
-we have an executable program reversEng.elf you can download it from link:
+We have an executable program named 'reversEng.elf', you can download it from link:

 https://github.com/LiuYuancheng/ChatGPT_on_CTF/tree/main/doc/img/testCases/reverse_engineering/reversEng.elf